Greek Ferries Guide for People Who Don’t Know Where to Start

 In the Cyclades particularly, there are lots of connections between the islands as well as the lines to and from Athens.
 That makes the Cyclades a great place to island-hop, especially if it’s your first time doing so.

-It is possible to go from one group of islands to another with the ferries but probably not the best way to do things.
+Sometimes it’s possible to go from one group of islands to another with the ferries.
+But it might be the best way to do things.

 Are ferries better than flying for Greek island hopping?